 Example: Jim was on JA and got €312.80 a week including a payment for his wife Ann.
 He gets €332.80 a week on CE.
 If Ann gets a job, her income will be assessed against Jim’s CE payment.
 If he is no longer entitled to a qualified adult payment for her, his CE payment will be reduced to the minimum CE rate of €208.

 There are a limited number of Community Employment places available.
-If you want to participate in a Community Employment scheme contact your local employment services office for information about Community Employment job opportunities.
+If you want to participate in a Community Employment scheme contact your local employment services office or Intreo centre for information about Community Employment job opportunities.
 Job listings are also available online.

 Voluntary organisations and public bodies may sponsor Community Employment projects which are for community and public benefit.
-They should contact their local employment services office for more information.
+They should contact their local employment services office or Intreo centre for more information.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.